jaehee113/console/README.md

 This theme uses data-driven categorization, which makes the construction of categoization simple and succinct.
 The json file for category is located in _data/categories.json.
 Each category has three attributes: title, href and id (used to uniquely identify them).
 Please view the sample file to get a sense of it.

+To create the category pages, you need to create a 'category' folder and subfolders would be the name of categories.
+They can be further nested (i.e. sub categories).
+Each folder would have index.md (as we will be using folder structure for creating the page for category.)
+You can reference my website or refer to the examples provided.

 ## Layouts and Blocks

 This theme values simplicity.
 As such, every layout would look extremely analogous with each other.
 However, for extensibility there are about 7 layouts: